-• Use the GSM audio Codec when you are in low bandwidth environments.
+Use the GSM audio Codec when you are in low bandwidth environments.
 The quality is still very good and it saves 40 Kbps of bandwidth.

-If your use case does not include the use of the secondary audio channel (i.e. Audio included with the Video), Disable Subject Audio to achieve an immediate 20 - 25 Kbps savings in bandwidth.
+If your use case does not include the use of the Subject Audio, the secondary audio channel (i.e. Audio synced with the Video), Disable Subject Audio to achieve an immediate 20 - 25 Kbps savings in bandwidth.

-2.9 Image Sharing Collaboration
+3.6 Image Sharing Collaboration